foxeehoxee/python-playground/README.md

 # python-playground
-Just a sandbox for learnin' #muhPyPrinciples
+Just a sandbox for python stuff

 May or may not contain some half-baked little tidbits